 Their second socialization period starts at this point.
 You should handle them often and can begin basic training.
 Treat your puppy gently, with no harsh discipline.

-Your 8 week old Lab puppy will be able to start sleeping through the night and have better control over their bowel movements.
+Your 8-week-old Lab puppy will be able to start sleeping through the night and have better control over its bowel movements.

 Potty training can be introduced at this age, but you should avoid bringing them to crowded places.

 Most puppies get their first vaccination before heading to their new homes.

 You should keep your new puppy away from other dogs until they complete their vaccinations to prevent them from contracting infectious diseases like distemper or parvovirus.

 At 2 months, Lab puppies should be fed 4 small meals a day.
 Knowing how much to feed them is key.

 The juvenile stage starts at the same time as the ranking period.
 Your Lab puppy will begin to test you in order to figure out what their position is in the family.

 Labrador Retriever puppies at 3 months might ignore commands they are familiar with.
 You might want to avoid playing games like tug of war where it might teach them it’s okay to challenge your authority.